SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 3. In the New Mashup configuration set up the *Search Service* consumption.

     - Service Name - search-ticket-duplicate-finder
-    - Authentication Method - None
+    - Authorization Method  - None
     - Service Protocol - JSON
     - HTTP Method - GET
-    - URL - Search Service URL from your application homepage
+    - URL - Service Endpoint URL for the Search Service – You can find it in your application homepage

    Click on *Extract Parameters* to configure the service input parameters and *Save* the mashup.